buswedg/Coursera/Data Science Specialization/README.md

   <tr>
     <td colspan = "3">

-      Collection of R scripts which demonstrate visual representations of data using the base, lattice, and ggplot2 plotting systems in R for a number of different multidimensional datasets.
+      Essential exploratory techniques for summarizing data, including how to implement multivariate statistical techniques and use common plotting systems in R to summarize high-dimensional data.

     </td>
   </tr>